Buying income protection insurance with SMSF

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 An SMSF (self-managed super fund) gives you greater control over where your super is invested and can have several financial advantages over belonging to a larger super fund.
-But a lot of SMSF trustees overlook the fact that as well as accumulating wealth for their members’ retirement, they also need to provide them with protection in the form of insurance.
+As well as accumulating wealth for their members’ retirement, a SMSF can provide members with protection in the form of insurance.

 - No out-of-pocket expenses, as premiums are paid with members’ contributions